Table of Contents

 Quality

 Companies manage data quality in many ways, but the key is to evolve from a reactive data quality environment to a proactive one.
-The goal is not to prioritize quality execution but rather to improve transparency on data quality issues and their resolutions.
+The goal is not to prioritize quality execution but to improve transparency on data quality issues and their resolutions.
 For example, you should aim for a date when you will include data quality in the conversation when curating terms and assets.

 Policy management assistance